You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Learn how to understand human behaviours, and apply your skills in challenging situations where knowledge of the human response is essential.

-- Combine justice, criminology, policing and psychology in one package.
-Major in either criminology or policing.
+- Combine justice, criminology, policing, policy, governance and psychology in one package.
+Major in either policy and governance or criminology and policing.

 - Take the first step towards a career as a registered psychologist.